 In addition to a personal injury lawsuit, your spouse can file a loss of consortium claim as long as you are legally married.
 As long as your partner can prove that he or she experienced one or more of the losses associated with this hardship, he or she can recover a settlement.

 Why You Need an Attorney to Represent Your Case

 Unlike medical expenses or lost wages, it is not easy to produce a document that clearly establishes loss of consortium.
-In these situations, it is important to consult with a Missouri personal injury lawyer.
+In these situations, it is important to consult with an experienced Missouri personal injury law firm.

 During a loss of consortium claim, you or your spouse will be asked to testify on how the accident has impacted the relationship.
 These questions can be highly intimate and difficult to navigate.
 If you have an attorney on your side, however, he or she will be able to help you prepare for your case and navigate these complex proceedings.

 There are many other benefits of hiring a personal injury lawyer to represent your loss of consortium claim, including the following.